The Mystery of Cornelius the Centurion Part 1

 Luke 7:1-10, KJV

 Notice the similarities between these two accounts.
 In both we find a Roman centurion who believes in the God of Israel.
-In Luke's account in his Gospel, we are told that this centurion has servants.
-In his account in the Book of Acts, he tells us the same thing:
+In Luke's account in his Gospel, we are informed that this centurion has servants.
+Likewise in Luke's account in the Book of Acts, he tells us the very same thing, as we see by this verse:

 "And when the angel which spake unto Cornelius was departed, he called two of his household servants, and a devout soldier of them that waited on him continually;"